-Thus, this paper presents a method for integrating GPS traces and an existing road map towards a more accurate, up-to-data and detailed road map.
-First we profile the existing road by a sequence of perpendicular profiles and get the road's candidate sampling traces which intersect with the profile.
+Thus, this paper presents a method for integrating GPS traces and an existing out of copyright road map towards a more accurate, up-to-data and detailed road map.
+First we profile the existing road by a sequence of perpendicular lines and get the road's candidate sampling traces which intersect with the profile.
 Then we match the potential traces with the road and finally estimate the new road centerline from its corresponding traces.
-In addition to the geometry of roads we also mine attribute information from GPS traces, such as number of lanes.
-Furthermore, we explore the benefit of an incremental acquisition by a temporal analysis of the data.
+In addition to the geometry of roads we also mine attribute information from GPS traces, such as number of lanes and turning restrictions of the roads.